Eikonal quasinormal modes, greybody factors and shadow of charged accelerating black holes: Accelerating black holes and their quasinormal modes

 The parameter $a$ represents the acceleration of the black hole, while $Q$ and $M$ represent the black hole's charge and mass parameters respectively.
 The transformation $a \rightarrow -a$ is equivalent to the isometry $\theta \rightarrow \pi-\theta.$ We can therefore take $a$ to be positive without loss of generality.
 The limit case $a=0$ reduces to the Reissner-Nordstr\"om solution.

-In the metric \eqref{fp} one can find conical singularities at the poles, i.e. for $\theta =0, \, \pi.$ One of these singularities (not both) can be removed by choosing an adequate deficit or excess angle in the variable $\varphi$ (corresponding to those values of $\theta$).
+In the metric \eqref{Metric} one can find conical singularities at the poles, i.e. for $\theta =0, \, \pi.$ One of these singularities (not both) can be removed by choosing an adequate deficit or excess angle in the variable $\varphi$ (corresponding to those values of $\theta$).
 If one chooses to remove the singularity at $\theta =0,$ the excess angle at $\theta =\pi$ can be interpreted as a strut pushing the black hole.
 If one rather chooses to remove the singularity at $\theta =\pi,$ the deficit angle at $\theta =0$ can be interpreted as a cosmic string pulling the black hole.
-Both cases result in the acceleration of the black hole.
+Both configurations act as sources of acceleration for the black hole.
 For a detailed discussion see \cite{Destounis:2020pjk, Kinnersley:1970zw}.

 The maximal analytical extension of the C-metric actually describes two causally disconnected black holes accelerating in opposite directions; however, because they are causally disconnected, we can consider only one of them.
 A more complete study of this metric can be found in \cite{Griffiths:2006tk}.